ghorimon/QuickByte/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is part of the **Codebasics Resume Project Challenge** and follows their guidelines and terms.

 ---